KSP-KOS/KOS_DOC/source/summary_topics/gettingStarted.md

 Combining this with the WHEN command from before, we get this section:

     WHEN SHIP:ALTITUDE > 10000 THEN {
         PRINT "Starting turn.
-Aiming to 45 degree pitch."
+Aiming to 45 degree pitch.".
         LOCK STEERING TO HEADING(90,45). // east, 45 degrees pitch.
     }.
-    WHEN SHIP:ALTITUDE > 30000 THEN {
+    WHEN SHIP:ALTITUDE > 40000 THEN {
         PRINT "Starting flat part.
-Aiming to horizon."
+Aiming to horizon.".
         LOCK STEERING TO HEADING(90,0). // east, horizontal.
     }.